 Hip Homeschool Moms usually has a Teacher Appreciation Giveaway every year - in April or early May.
 Often contributors will offer a discount once the giveaway is over - so everyone is a winner.

-Build Your Bundle - A very wide variety of curriculum and courses for every age group and teaching style.
+Homeschool Resources Bundle Sale - A very wide variety of curriculum and courses for every age group and teaching style.
 There are things for mom too!
 Available only for a limited time.